aiden506/python-intermediate-inflammation/README.md

 Binder test focusing on reproducibility measures

-Converted has self-documenting examples of how to use the visualisation and has enabled reproducability by moving code to a different platform.
+Converted-self-documenting-vis.ipynb has self-documenting examples of how to use the visualisation and has enabled reproducability by moving code to a different platform.